browserengineering/book/book/visual-effects.md

 opacity, create a new canvas that draws the layout object and its descendants, and then blend that canvas into the previous canvas with the provided opacity.

-To understand why `canvas.saveLayer()` is the command that does this, you have to know that Skia thinks of a drawing as a stack of layers (like the layers of a cake).
+To understand why `canvas.saveLayer()` is the command that does this, and what it does under the hood, the first thing you have to know that Skia thinks of a drawing as a stack of layers (like the layers of a cake).
 You can, at any time, stop drawing into one layer and either push a new layer on the stack (via `canvas.saveLayer()`), or pop up to the next lower level via `restore()`.
-The words "save" and "restore are there because all of the state of the canvas is saved off before pushing the new canvas on on the stack, and automatically restored when popping.[^save-like-function-call]
+The words "save" and "restore" are there because all of the state of the canvas is saved off before pushing the new canvas on on the stack, and automatically restored when popping.[^save-like-function-call]

 [^save-like-function-call]: This is a lot like function calls in Python or many other computer languages.
 When you call a function, the local "state"